-Ask any rich man how he made them millions.
-The politically correct and most frequently used answer is: “Hard work.”
+Ask a rich man how he has made his millions.
+The politically correct and therefore most common answer is hard work.
+Cool, but this is not a morning show.

-The term dead-end job contains a lot of wisdom.
-Being in a position where you know that nothing will change despite how hard you try, is not exactly enjoyable.
-I’ve done my fair share of dead-end jobs and ironically continue to do so.
-One the first things you learn when you have accumulated decent experience at a similar positions is that progress stops soon.
-What is the difference in terms of skills you have today compared to last year?
-Usually, the only difference is that there is more work.
-That’s one of the very few variables that actually change when you are stuck in a dead-end job.
+One the first things that you learn after accumulating a decent amount experience at a similar position is that progress stops quickly.
+What is the difference between the current and the previous year?
+Usually, the only difference is that today there is more work – one of the very few variables that actually change when you are stuck in a job with no future.

-That’s what gets you out of the dead-end job, at least when it comes to this lifting game.
-You are no longer working out because you saw a training scene in a movie.
-You do it because you want to be able to acquire a skill.
+That’s what gets you out of a dead-end job, at least when it comes to the lifting game.
+You are no longer working out because you have seen a training scene in a movie.
+You do it because you want to acquire a skill.